eoinmcg/roboflip/README.md

 ### Background:

-Intergalatic space pirates have invaded over your spaceship.
+Intergalactic space pirates have invaded over your spaceship.
 All crew members are in deep sleep.
 Which means that you a humble, FlipBot 2000, must save the day!
 Are you up to the challenge?